Danmoreng/mtg-pwa/docs/implementation-summary.md

 - **Data Integrity**: Fixed database constraint errors that occurred during deck import
 - **UI Enhancement**: Improved deck detail view with grid layout and card images
 - **Ownership Tracking**: Enhanced ownership calculation and display

+### Pricing System Enhancements
+- **Automatic Price Updates**: Implemented automatic price updates that run when the app starts (if more than 24 hours since last update)
+- **Price Data Persistence**: Ensured price data is saved to the database when cards are imported
+- **Service Worker Caching**: Added service worker caching for Scryfall API requests to improve performance and reduce API usage
+- **Rate Limiting**: Implemented rate limiting for Scryfall API requests to respect API limits
+- **24-Hour Caching**: Added 24-hour caching mechanism to reduce redundant API requests
+- **Database Integration**: Modified UI components to use price data from the database instead of making API calls

+### State Management
+- **Pinia Implementation**: Implemented Pinia for state management with stores for cards, holdings, transactions, decks, and settings
+- **Unified Store**: Created a unified MTG store that combines all individual stores for easier access

 ### Technical Improvements
 - Optimized image fetching by using data from Scryfall API response instead of making separate calls